Concepts and definitions

 The corresponding register-based information is household-dwelling unit.
 A household-dwelling unit is formed of persons living permanently in the same dwelling or address.
 More than one household may belong to the same household-dwelling unit.
 The concept of household-dwelling unit is used in register-based statistics in place of the household concept.

-Low-income earners are considered those whose household's total disposable income per consumption unit (so-called equivalent income) is lower than 60 per cent of the equivalent median income of all households.
-The proportion of those below this income limit is called the low income rate.
+Low-income earners (persons at risk of poverty) are considered those whose household's disposable money income per consumption unit (so-called equivalent income) is lower than 60 per cent of the equivalent median money income of all households.
+The proportion of the population falling below this income limit is called the low income rate (at-risk-of-poverty-rate).
 The euro-denominated limit for low income varies by year.
 The definition is based on the recommendations of Eurostat, the Statistical Office of the European Communities.
-There is no official definition for low income or poverty line in Finland.
+There is no official national definition for low income or poverty line in Finland.

 In the income distribution statistics and in the statistics of household's assets the person with the highest personal income is chosen as the household's reference person.
 Personal income is defined according to register data and interview data.